 How to Find a Natural Gas Contractor

 Most people tend to find contractors through word-of-mouth.
-You may be asking neighbouring business owners, members of business associations or your local Business Improvement Areas for recommendations.
-You can also check online or the Yellow Pages under the categories “heating contractors” or “natural gas contractors.”
+You may be asking for business owners, members of business associations or your local Business Improvement Areas for recommendations.
+You can also check the Yellow Pages under the categories "heating contractors" or "natural gas contractors."

 Enbridge's Authorized Contractors

 Enbridge Gas New Brunswick has selected these specialized natural gas contractors

 Greater Fredericton Region

 Tel: (506) 444-4663

 - A qualified HVAC contractor licensed and registered with New Brunswick Public Safety.